siddharth177/boot-commons/README.md

 The `GlobalExceptionHandler` uses Spring's `@RestControllerAdvice` to intercept exceptions thrown from any controller.
 It currently handles:

 - `ResourceNotFoundException`: Returns an `HTTP 404 Not Found` status.
+- `ErrorResponse`: Handles the `ErrorResponse` exception thrown by the `@HandleException` aspect and returns a response with the specified status code and message.
 - `Exception`: Catches any other unhandled exception and returns an `HTTP 500 Internal Server Error` status.

 **Usage**